 Supervisors: Prof Tracy Lawson (University of Essex), Dr Andrew Simkin (NIAB EMR), Dr Mark Else (NIAB EMR)

 This student will be registered with the University of Essex.
-Beginning in October 2020, the successful candidate should have (or expect to have) an Honours Degree (or equivalent) at 2.1 or above in Plant Biology, Plant Physiology or Molecular Biology.
+Available immediately, the successful candidate should have (or expect to have) an Honours Degree (or equivalent) at 2.1 or above in Plant Biology, Plant Physiology or Molecular Biology.

 Objectives and approaches

-The studentship will provide advanced training in crop physiology, photosynthetic adaptation, assessments of fruit quality, growth analysis and use of IRGAs and chlorophyll fluorescence as well as experimental design and statistical analysis.
+The studentship will provide advanced training in crop molecular physiology, photosynthetic adaptation, gene editing, assessments of fruit quality, growth analysis and use of IRGAs and chlorophyll fluorescence as well as experimental design and statistical analysis.
 You will work in a supportive group composed of molecular biologists, biochemists and plant physiologists.